aws-samples/sample-ai-driver-safety-helper/README.md

 - The input S3 bucket is setup to block public access, enforce SSL, and with a lifecycle policy
 - The process Lambda function's IAM role is setup with the minimum permissions required for S3, and Bedrock access
 - Amazon Q Developer full project scan run reported 0 issues
+- S3 permissions: Uses the S3 bucket's `grantRead()` method which creates least-privilege read permissions
+- Bedrock permissions: Uses a specific policy statement with exact actions needed:
+   - `bedrock:InvokeModel`
+   - `bedrock:InvokeModelWithResponseStream`
+- cdk_nag library and bandit tool are used to confirm infrastructure and application code patterns are using secure constructs